se-edu/se-book/designPatterns/modelViewController/what/text.md

 </box>

-Note that in a simple UI where there’s only one view, Controller and View can be combined as one class.
+Note that in a simple UI where there’s only one view, _Controller_ and _View_ can be combined as one class.

 There are many variations of the MVC model used in different domains.
-For example, the one used in a desktop GUI could be different from the one used in a Web application.
+For example, the one used in a desktop GUI could be different from the one used in a web application.

 </div>